Wants to Meet Up

 Also couchsurfed in Argentina with Guille!
 Didn't stay with him but he brought my friend and I around the lovely city of Buenos Aires.
 We had a great day sampling traditional coffee, seeing the Recoleta Cemetery, theatre, museum, had dinner and wine, and then went for tango lessons that very night :) loved every bit of it!

-Iron and Wine, Switchfoot, The XX, Belle and Sebastian, Munford and Sons, Noah and the Whale, Haim, The Paper Kites, Brandon Flowers, The Killers, and Ben Howard.
+Iron and Wine, Lifehouse, All Sons & Daughter’s, The beatles, The XX, Belle and Sebastian, Munford and Sons, Noah and the Whale, The Paper Kites, Brandon Flowers, The Killers, and Ben Howard.

 Having an astronomy lesson at 3 in the morning on the top-deck of a ship, somewhere in the middle of the Atlantic ocean, seeing shooting stars for the first time in my life.